IBM/trino-event-stream/README.md

 # PrestoSQL event stream

-A PrestoSQL plugin to streams presto events into Kafka.
+A PrestoSQL plugin to stream presto events into Kafka.

 It implements `EventListener` interface.